rapiddweller/rapiddweller-benerator-ce/docs/component_reference.md

 # Component Reference

 benerator has lots of predefined generators which are available implicitly from the descriptor.
 Most of them only need to be created explicitly when using the benerator API programmatically.

 ## Generators

 ### Domain Generators

 For domain-specific generators (e.g. person, address, finance), see **'Domains'**.

 ### Common Id Generators

 Benerator contains the following common predefined and platform-independent generators:

 * **IncrementalIdGenerator**: Creates consecutive id values, starting with 1 by default.

 * **UUIDGenerator**: Creates UUIDs by the JDK class java.util.UUID

 * **HibUUIDGenerator**: Creates UUIDs like the Hibernate UUID key generator

 * **LocalSequenceGenerator**: Mimics the behavior of a (named) database sequence on a single client VM.
-Its property 'cached' (true by default) specifies if sequence value changes shall be persisted immediately or in the end.
+Its property ' cached' (true by default) specifies if sequence value changes shall be persisted immediately or in the end.

 ### Database-related Generators

 See 'Using databases'

 ### simple type generators

 * **CharacterGenerator**:

 * **IncrementGenerator**: Generates numbers starting with one and incrementing the number on each subsequent call

 * **StringGenerator**: Generates strings based on character set, prefix, suffix and length characteristics.
 This is the typical component for generating code numbers.
 Properties: charSet (regular expression for a character class), locale, unique, ordered, prefix, minInitial, suffix, minLength, maxLength, lengthGranularity, lengthDistribution

 * **RegexStringGenerator**: Generates strings that match a given regular expression.
 This is the typical component for generating strings that are composed of different sub patterns.
 Properties: pattern (regular expression), unique, ordered, locale, minLength, maxLength

 * **MessageGenerator**: Composes strings using a MessageFormat

 * **LuhnGenerator**: Generates Luhn-valid strings like credit card numbers

 ### current date / time generators

 * **CurrentDateGenerator**: Generates java.util.Date objects that represent the current date

 * **CurrentDateTimeGenerator**: Generates java.util.Date objects that represent the current date and time

 * **CurrentMilliTimeGenerator**: Generates long values that denote the number of milliseconds since 1970-01-01 00:00:00

 * **CurrentNanoTimeGenerator**: Generates long values that denote a number of milliseconds since an arbitrary point in time (possible even in the future, so values may be negative)

 * **CurrentTimeGenerator**: Generates java.util.Date objects that represent the current time of the day

 ### arbitrary date / time generators

 * **DateGenerator**: Generates date values that represent a certain time at a certain day based on a common Distribution

 * **DayGenerator**: Generates date values that represent „day“ dates – dates at midnight

 * **DateTimeGenerator**: Generates date values with date and time configurable independentlyIts properties are: minDate, maxDate, dateGranularity, dateDistribution, minTime, maxTime, timeGranularity, timeDistribution.
 For a 9-to-5 datetime on odd days in August 2010, configure

 `<bean id="dtGen" class="DateTimeGenerator">`
 `<property name='minDate' value='2010-08-01'/>`